beefyfinance/beefy-blog/content/articles/beefy-s-smart-contracts-are-now-insurable-thanks-to-insurace.en.md

 Our key criteria include [Certik audits](https://www.certik.org/projects/beefyfinance), a [bug bounty program](https://immunefi.com/bounty/beefyfinance/) with Immunefi, and a thorough analysis straight from our own talented solidity developers.
 We constantly improve our vaults, with efficiency, security, and reliability in mind.

-Nothing is enough when it comes to protecting your money.
-We know that.
-That is why we’ve worked together with InsurAce to add another layer of protection to your trusted deposits.
+We know that protecting your money and investments is of the utmost importance, that is why we've worked with InsurAce, to add another layer of protection to your trusted deposits.

 ### What is InsurAce?